 18

-Atoms and Knowledge
+Atoms and knowledge

 Nick Treanor

-for Atomism in Philosophy: A History from Antiquity to the Present, ed.
-Ugo Zilioli, Bloomsbury Academic

-This is a paper about knowledge of atoms.
-It is not, however, about knowledge concerning atomic things, whether those be atoms of chemistry, physics, or metaphysics.
+This is a chapter about knowledge of atoms.
+It is not, however, about knowledge concerning atomic things, whether those be atoms of chemistry, physics or metaphysics.
 It is instead about knowledge of what is true of things, atomic or otherwise, and about whether this is or amounts to knowledge of atomic truths.
 My aim will not be to answer this question, but to trace out the appeal of this picture and unearth and explore a central ambiguity in our thinking about it.

 The atoms that concern me are atoms of truth not of being.
 I am not a historian of philosophy, but the roots of the idea probably reach into the early soil of our discipline.
-Just as it is very natural to think that the objects of ordinary life are made of smaller things, which are made of smaller things, which are made of smaller things, and so on, it seems natural to think that the truths of everyday life have a mereological structure of some sort.
+Just as it is very natural to think that the objects of ordinary life are made of smaller things, which are made of smaller things, which are made of smaller things and so on, it seems natural to think that the truths of everyday life have a mereological structure of some sort.
 Suppose it is true, for instance, that most cars on the road today are diesel.
-That truth (that most cars on the road today are diesel) seems to be made up, in some uncertain way, of various other truths – that there are cars on the road, that being diesel is a way for a car to be, that diesel is a kind of fuel, and so on.
+That truth (that most cars on the road today are diesel) seems to be made up, in some uncertain way, of various other truths – that there are cars on the road, that being diesel is a way for a car to be, that diesel is a kind of fuel and so on.

 This may seem an outlandish thing to say.
 These days we are more accustomed to speak of truths entailing other truths than of truths containing or having other truths as their more basic material (except in cases where words like ‘and’ and ‘but’ do the knitting that a quick pull would unravel).
-I grant this, but think talk of entailment rather than of containment or inclusion is a theoretical move rather than an expression of a natural view or starting place.
+I grant this, but think that talk of entailment rather than of containment or inclusion is a theoretical move rather than an expression of a natural view or starting place.
 Suppose it is true that most cars on the road today are diesel.
-Part of what’s true when that is true, surely, is that diesel is a kind of fuel, that there are cars on the road today, the being diesel is a way that cars can be, and so on.
-Or to put it another way, for it to be true that most cars on the road today are diesel, all these other truths have to be true – it has to be true that there are cars, that diesel is a fuel, that being diesel is a way for a car to be, that there is some period of time that is today, that there’s such a thing as time such that there can be periods of it, and so on.
+Part of what’s true when that is true, surely, is that diesel is a kind of fuel, that there are cars on the road today, the being diesel is a way that cars can be and so on.
+Or to put it another way, for it to be true that most cars on the road today are diesel, all these other truths have to be true – it has to be true that there are cars, that diesel is a fuel, that being diesel is a way for a car to be, that there is some period of time that is today, that there’s such a thing as time such that there can be periods of it and so on.
 Moreover, the truth that most cars on the road are diesel does not seem to merely entail these other truths, as it does the truth that 2 + 2 = 4.
 It is rather that it seems to involve them in some constitutive way.
 Take all these other truths and fuse them into a mass – that is the truth that most cars on the road today are diesel.
 This claim is intolerably picturesque, to be sure, but the starting place in philosophy always is.